Quick Quiz

 Option b – 50 °C

-200 g of water at 50 °C was added to 100 g of ice at 0 °C. The final temperature of the mixture at equilibrium will be around
+200 g of water at 50 °C is added to 100 g of ice at 0 °C. What is the final temperature of the system once equilibrium is reached? ( Heat Class 7 MCQ )

 (A) 3.33 °C